5 Excellent Tips for Substantive Editing

 The Tone and the Voice in a Written Piece

-But, equally so, if you are someone who likes to create fun for your clients, it may be that you are in the habit of getting people to draw futuristic visions using crayon.
+But, equally so, if you are someone who likes to create fun for your clients, it may be that you are in the habit of getting people to draw futuristic visions using crayons.
 If this is the case and you have written your e-book in the manner of a college essay, readers are likely to find your text extremely boring.

 Therefore, the content editor(s) you engage can check your text to make sure the tone and voice of your writing match your brand’s voice, the objectives of this particular book, and any other books you have written.